-Land Description: Natural habitat for deer, wild turkey, and other animals as well as the state threatened Pitcher’s Thistle and Lake Huron Tansy.
-From the beach, you will have views of Garden, Hog, and Squaw islands.
-The preserve provides significant waterfowl and migratory bird habitat.
+Land Description: Natural habitat for deer, wild turkey, and other animals as well as the state-threatened Pitcher’s Thistle and Lake Huron Tansy.
+From the beach, you will have views of the Garden, Hog, and Squaw islands.
+The preserve provides significant waterfowl and migratory bird habitats.

 Directions: From Port of St. James, take Kings Hwy. south 1¼ miles to Barney’s Lake Road North and turn right.
 Continue 2½ miles and the preserve can be found on both sides of the road.
 Look for a sign on the left side.
 Parking is on the right.